 here’s no disputing the fact that WordPress is by far the most prominent content management system out there.
 Whether you are new to WordPress or have been using it for some time, you’ll know that it is an incredibly powerful platform.

-What started out as just a basic blogging platform, is now evolved and used by more than 74.6 million sites.
+What started out as just a basic blogging platform, is now evolved and used by millions and millions of sites.

 With all of this going on, trying to keep up with WordPress can seem daunting so we’ve done all the hard work for you and picked the most influential and useful WordPress resources that are available on the web.
 You may think you already know about all the resources WordPress has to offer, but think again.